 Our policy is to provide a secure and safe environment for all children.
-We follow safer recruitment practices including obtaining references and all staff employed to work with children will have enhanced criminal record checks from the Disclosure and Barring Service (DBS) before being able to carry out intimate care routines or have unsupervised contact with children.
+We follow safer recruitment practices including obtaining references and all staff employed to work with children will have enhanced criminal record checks from the Disclosure and Page 19 of 25

+Barring Service (DBS) before being able to carry out intimate care routines or have unsupervised contact with children.

 We will obtain enhanced criminal records checks (DBS) for volunteers in the setting.
-Volunteers and visitors will never have unsupervised access to children and records will be maintained at all times with sign in and sign out processes in place.
+Volunteers and visitors will never have unsupervised access to children.